byronsj/glowing-train/README.txt

-sync from working dir with
+rync from working dir with
-$ rsync --exclude ".git/" . ~
+$ rsync -r --exclude ".git/" . ~